Developments at Thorpe and Wymondham backed by councillors

 About 600 homes at Thorpe, Norwich, alongside an A47 link road and a business park expansion were approved by Broadland District Council.

 South Norfolk District councillors approved plans for 323 homes at Wymondham.

-The council deferred plans for 257 houses at Costessey for more information on traffic congestion.'Green corridor'
+The council deferred plans for 257 houses at Costessey for more information on traffic congestion.

 The Thorpe homes would be developed across woodland and farmland on the Brook Farm and Laurel Farm sites.

 Eric Kett, campaigner against the housing plans, said new buildings would "increase the carbon footprint" and that "brownfield" sites should be redeveloped instead.